nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div style="page-break-after: always"></div>

-## 4.11 Opening a social media platform with pre-filled message: `chat`
+## 4.11 Opening a social media platform with prefilled message: `chat`

 Format: `chat PERSON_INDEX wa/ m/MESSAGE`

-> Opens the respective social media platform of an existing contact with specified message pre-filled.
+> Opens the respective social media platform of an existing contact with specified message prefilled.

 Due to platform constraints, only WhatsApp is supported.

 Similar to `open`, if a WhatsApp handle stored is an 8-digit phone number, it will be assumed as a Singaporean number and the `65` country code will be automatically filled.

+All your existing messages in the text field will be replaced.

 <div markdown="block" class="alert alert-primary">:bulb: **Tip:**<br>

 You'll need to download the desktop application for <a href="https://www.whatsapp.com/download" class="alert-link">WhatsApp</a> if you want to use this feature!

-Note that WhatsApp might not be responsive enough to pre-filled the message for you.
+Note that WhatsApp might not be responsive enough to prefill the message for you.
 In this case, you can execute the command once again.

 </div>